- Australian Hostels

 Red sand.
 Breathtaking sunsets.
 A myriad of cheeky kangaroos, and hot, hot weather.
 The Northern Territory’s Red Centre is where all your dreams of the rugged Aussie outback will come true, making it an ideal spot to start your rainbow journey.
 Base yourself in the Red Centre’s crowning jewel, Alice Springs, and from there, you’re in prime position to discover the best of Australia’s rusty hues – starting with one of the world's most famous landmarks, the sacred site of Uluru.
 Uluru is famous for appearing to change colour at different times of the day, but it’s a must see when it glows almost beacon red at sunrise and sunset.
-Once you’ve ticked off Uluru, channel Priscilla and soak up the views from King Canyon, feeling on top of the world (which you pretty much are!)
+Once you’ve ticked off Uluru, channel Priscilla and soak up the views from Kings Canyon, feeling on top of the world.
 Back in Alice Springs, a tour of the Kangaroo Sanctuary at sunset is an experience you’ll remember forever, especially the moment you were able to cuddle and feed a red kangaroo joey!
 They say red is the colour of love, and we'll wager you're about to fall hard for the Northern Territory.

 Sorry not sorry to humble brag, but Australia really is the country that has it all.
 We've covered the mesmerising outback, picturesque beaches and now we’re about to tell you about the densest, leafiest forests you ever did see, nestled along the famous Great Ocean Road in the charming town of Apollo Bay.
 Apollo Bay is not only home to its own beautiful beaches, but also home to the magnificent Otway Ranges.
 With Otway Fly Tree Top Adventures, you can literally walk along the treetops and experience unrivalled views of the rainforest – nothing but vibrant, jaw-dropping green as far as the eye can see...and then more green.
 Also, just quietly - and please forgive us for this - your followers will be green with envy when you post your photo of the 12 Apostles at sunrise and sunset, which you’re in prime position to do so when you stay at Apollo Bay Eco YHA.
 Speaking of Apollo Bay Eco YHA, by staying there, you’re making a choice that’s cleaner and greener, as one of the most sustainable, eco-certified hostels in our network.
-Find out more here!

 Our last stop on the Aussie rainbow – but most certainly not least - is violet!
 We know what you’re thinking – how many violet attractions could there possibly be in Australia?
 Well, violent represents spirituality, purification, calmness and creativity.
 The best thing you can do to achieve all these vibes is to abscond to the glorious Blue Mountains, worlds away, yet just two hours out of busy, bustling Sydney.
 But we haven’t just bestowed violet upon the Blue Mountains for ~metaphoric~ purposes…if you look upon the famous Three Sisters at twilight, you’ll see a romantic hint of pinkish-purple in the sky!
 Alternatively, you can see them at dawn and witness the spectacle of the mist clearing and revealing the natural beauty of this incredible attraction.
 When the day is out, you’ll find the sunsets here also take on a gorgeous, pinkish purple tinge rather than the orange glow typical of the outback – the Kings Tableland is the best place to do it.